keeteean/shake.sass/README.md

 ### Import all modules

-If you want to use all tools, objects, components and utilities import it to your main sass file as follows:
+If you want to use all tools, objects, components and utilities import it to your main sass file as follows (some rare needed options turned off by default):

 ```scss
 @import "node_modules/shake.sass/helpers";